-What do you need to know before you get a video made for your business?
+What should you know before commissioning a video for your business?

-Having a professional video produced is an important next step for many companies - either to show what you do, introduce employees or communicate a specific effort.
-But many don't know what it takes and what to consider before the camera is turned on.
+For many companies, producing a professional video is an important next step, whether it's to showcase what they do, introduce employees, or communicate a specific effort.
+However, many are unsure of what it entails and what decisions need to be made before the camera starts rolling.

-Here's an overview of the most important things to know before you get started.
+Here's an overview of the most important things to consider before you get started.

 What is the purpose of the video?

-The first - and most important - question: What is the video going to be used for?
+The first – and most important – question: What will the video be used for?

-• Is it for social media, internal use, trade shows or website?
+• Is it for social media, internal use, trade shows, or your website?

-• Who is the target audience - and what should they take with them?
+• Who is the target audience, and what should they take away?

-When the purpose is clear, it's much easier to make choices about everything from format to style, length and cut.
+When the purpose is clear, it becomes much easier to make choices about everything from format to style, length, and editing.

-Who should be there - and what should they say?
+Who should be involved, and what should they say?

-Many corporate videos feature interviews or statements from employees, management or customers.
-This requires a little more planning than you might think:
+Many corporate videos include interviews or statements from employees, management, or customers.
+This requires a bit more planning than you might think:

-• Do they have experience in front of the camera?
+• Do you have experience in front of the camera?

-• Do you need a script, cues - or just a quiet dialog?
+• Do you need a script, keywords, or just a calm dialogue?

-A good interview requires confidence and preparation.
-As a photographer and interviewer, I help create a relaxed setting where people can be themselves and say things in their own words.
+A good interview requires security and preparation.
+As a photographer and interviewer, I help create a relaxed environment where people can be themselves and speak in their own words.

 Read more about video production here